The best LGBT-friendly hotels

 Taipei: Humble House

-Considered one of the most liberal parts of Asia, the island of Taiwan offers a more open culture that welcomes LGBTQ travelers.
+Considered one of the most liberal parts of Asia, the island of Taiwan offers a more open culture that welcomes LGBT travelers.

 In the capital city, the Humble House may have a modest moniker, but its posh style invites in even the most colorful guests (especially as a World Rainbow Hotel member).